Thoughts on Buildings, Energy, Efficiency, Technology & Testing

 Video: Show Pic of SF Bay Area from maps.google.com

 Corbett wrote the book on home performance diagnostics, literally, here it is.
-Corbett is a superstar of building performance who had created scores of high quality building performance diagnostic videos – Here is your chance to meet and learn from him.
+Corbett is a superstar of building performance and energy efficiency who had created scores of high quality building performance diagnostic videos – Here is your chance to meet and learn from him.

 Corbett, Grace and their baby daughter Nanette (and two cats!) are traveling across the USA showing off building energy science and diagnostics in their tiny house lab and they need some places to park it give tours and classes plus show it off from October second to the eighth 2016.
 That’s next month!